J. Michael Evans

 John Michael Evans (born August 16, 1957) is a Canadian technology executive and the President of Alibaba Group.
 He previously spent 20 years working for U.S. investment bank Goldman Sachs and is a former Olympic rower.

 Early life, family and education

-Evans was born to Dr. John Robert Evans and his wife Jean.
+Evans was born to Dr. John Robert Evans and his wife Jean on August 16, 1957.
 Besides his twin brother Mark, he has four other siblings: Derek, Gillian (Gill), Timothy (Tim), and Willa.

 He attended Upper Canada College in Toronto and received his bachelor's degree from Princeton University.
-He later studied at University College, Oxford where he rowed at the stroke oar for Oxford in the Oxford-Cambridge Boat Race.
+He later studied at University College, Oxford where he stroked the Oxford boat in the Oxford-Cambridge Boat Race.
 Alongside his twin brother Mark, Evans went on to join the Canadian Olympic team, where he won a gold medal in rowing at the 1984 Summer Games in Los Angeles.